lunarmint/anime-piracy-wiki/guides/torrent.md

 ### **RSS**

 This is the simplest way of automating downloads.
-It's a link on a website that is autogenerated by that website whenever a new torrent is listed on it.
-It takes the metadata of that torrent and lists it on its site, but it also puts the information into an file called an RSS feed.

-Most torrent clients can automatically check this file every once in a while and automatically download the torrents within, and can be filtered based on various things like name, uploader, size, format, quality, or encoding, as long as it's listed in the information on the feed.

-**Note:** The client can be left running in the background, and it'll download the episode as soon as it comes out.
+An RSS feed gives information about newly uploaded torrents.
+It can be used by a torrent client to automatically grab downloads based on some filters.
+The client can be left running in the background, and it'll download the episode as soon as it comes out.

+Check out the [auto download guide]() for more information

 &nbsp;